 Bodily injury and property damage insurance are standard forms of liability insurance that all motor vehicle owners are required to carry by state laws.
 Failure to keep the minimum levels could cause you to receive fines or penalties.
 You could also have your commercial driver’s license suspended or revoked.

-Let Jon Kimberling Insurance Agency help you choose a policy that will fit your individual needs.
+Let Kelly Kimberling Insurance Agency help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Tow Truck Insurance.